ml5js/ml5-library/docs/examples-lstm-interactive.md

 title: Interactive LSTM
 ---

-An interactive text generation example built with LSTM training on a corpus of [Ernest Hemingway](https://en.wikipedia.org/wiki/Ernest_Hemingway).
+An interactive LSTM text generation example using a model trained on a corpus of [Ernest Hemingway](https://en.wikipedia.org/wiki/Ernest_Hemingway).
 Built with [p5.js](https://p5js.org/).

 ## Demo